 Disposing of your outdoor clothing in a sustainable manner

 There might be several reasons for you not using a garment any longer – maybe it doesn’t fit you right due to weight loss/gain; maybe you are no longer into the particular activity it is meant for (ice climbing, trail running etc.) or maybe it is torn, stained or damaged beyond salvaging.
 If the garment is still useable, consider reselling it or giving it away to friends or charity shops which might have good use of it.
-Even if you think that neither you nor any other human could repair and wear the garment, it should not go in the trash just yet.
+However, even if it is so worn out that you think that neither you nor any other human could repair and wear the garment again, it should not go in the trash just yet.

 Brands like The North Face, H&M and its sub-brands Monki and &Other Stories have made it possible for people to hand in any textiles from any brand in any condition in order to either resell, reuse (as cleaning cloths etc.) or recycle (by for example turning textile fibers into insulation) them.
 Other manufacturers are more limited in what they will receive for recycling (and reward it!); Levi’s and Madewell will only accept denim, Intimissimi only lounge- and underwear, and Patagonia will only accept items from the brand itself.
-Except for the latter, all manufacturers mentioned will usually give you some kind of discount voucher to use on a new(!) item from them.
+All manufacturers mentioned will usually give you some kind of discount voucher to use on a new(!) item from the.
 Another option is to drop your garments off in the nearest Helpsy (the largest clothing collector in the Northeast US) bin, which manages to reuse or recycle 95% of the collected textile products and shoes.
+You can also donate your used outdoor clothing and footwear to the nearest thrift/charity shop, but make sure that it has a recycling program for items which are not suitable for resale.
+You reduce your environmental footprint by avoiding that as little as possible of your used (outdoor) clothing ends up in a landfill!